danger

 2. Identify next steps to possible solutions to address community concerns related to noise from the Portland International Raceway.

-Why is the Subcommittee Forming?
+Why was the Subcommittee Formed?

 Portland International Raceway (PIR) has a long and rich history and over the years it has provided substantial entertainment and economic benefits for the community.
 Portland Parks and Recreation’s is the owner and manager of PIR, and their mission is to provide safe places, facilities, and programs which promote physical, mental, and social activity.

 Neighbors living near the track have voiced concern about noise, and other livability issues, generated by PIR.
 Their concerns are valid and need to be considered.
 In fact, a 2011 World Health Organization study reported that continual noise sets off the body’s acute stress response, which raises blood pressure and heart rate.
 Based on community feedback and evidence-based research, the Noise Review Board has recommended forming a Portland International Raceway Subcommittee to learn more about the issues and create productive solutions.
-Issues pertaining to other areas of city policies and practices other than specifically pertaining to Noise will not be considered by this sub-committee.

 PIR’s Noise Levels & the City’s Title 18 Noise Ordinance